5 Google Docs CV templates you can use for free

 Edit Coral CV in Your Google Drive

 When we customised this sample, we added a personal statement at the top.
-However, we kept the original template’s order of skills, education section, and then work history to show how to organise a skills-based CV that emphasises abilities over experience.
+However, we kept the original template’s order of skills, education section, and then work history to show how to organise a CV using the skills-based format, which emphasises abilities over experience.

 You can do the same by copying any section, pasting it below the title, and renaming it.

 Google isn’t the only source of free Google Docs CV templates.
-Here are three of the best third-party CV templates that you can open and edit in Google Docs without spending a single penny:
+Here are three of the best third-party CV templates that you can open and edit in Google Docs without spending a single penny.
+We’ll also show you how to add a third-party template to Google Docs so you can customise it for your application.

 1. Bloomsbury